Danlolami/react/README.md

 Answers to question 2
 The significant features of React

-Easy creation of dynamic applications,JSX
+Easy creation of dynamic applications,
-Components
+Components,
-One-way Data Binding
+One-way Data Binding,
-Virtual DOM
+Virtual DOM,
-Simplicity
+Simplicity,
-Performance
+Performance.

 Answers to question 3
 The major advantages of React